mountaineerbr/shellChatGPT/README.md

 - Text completions endpoint is planned to be deprecated when there are no models compatible with this endpoint anymore.

+- The warper is deemed finished in the sense any further updates must not change the user interface significantly.

 <!-- in these poor circumstances.
 The models are not worth the value or expectations. -->